pleiadian53/meta-spliceai/meta_spliceai/splice_engine/meta_layer/docs/methods/ROADMAP.md

 │  └───────────────────────────────────────────────────────────────────────┘  │
 │                                                                              │
 │  ┌───────────────────────────────────────────────────────────────────────┐  │
-│  │ MULTI-STEP FRAMEWORK (Decomposed Problem)                              │  │
+│  │ MULTI-STEP FRAMEWORK (Decomposed Problem) ⭐ BEST FOR INTERPRETABILITY │  │
 │  │                                                                        │  │
 │  │ Step 1: Binary Classification                                         │  │
 │  │   • "Is this variant splice-altering?"                                │  │
 │  │   • Status: Tested, AUC=0.61, F1=0.53 (needs >0.7)                   │  │
+│  │   • Value: Triage 10K variants → 1K candidates                        │  │
 │  │                                                                        │  │
 │  │ Step 2: Effect Type Classification                                    │  │
 │  │   • "What type of effect?" (gain/loss, donor/acceptor)               │  │
-│  │   • Status: NOT YET IMPLEMENTED                                       │  │
+│  │   • Status: Implemented, NOT YET TESTED                               │  │
+│  │   • Value: Guides ASO design strategy                                 │  │
 │  │                                                                        │  │
 │  │ Step 3: Position Localization                                         │  │
 │  │   • "Where in the window is the effect?"                              │  │
 │  │   • Status: NOT YET IMPLEMENTED                                       │  │
+│  │   • Value: ⭐ CRITICAL for ASO target design (exact position)         │  │
 │  │                                                                        │  │
 │  │ Step 4: Delta Magnitude                                               │  │
 │  │   • "How strong is the effect at that position?"                      │  │
-│  │   • Status: NOT YET IMPLEMENTED                                       │  │
+│  │   • Status: Use ValidatedDelta instead                                │  │
+│  │                                                                        │  │
+│  │ WHY IMPORTANT: Provides INTERPRETABLE decisions for FDA/stakeholders  │  │
 │  └───────────────────────────────────────────────────────────────────────┘  │
 │                                                                              │
 └─────────────────────────────────────────────────────────────────────────────┘